Aktuell Article Count: 99

 - Fine Arts and Therapy (Master's programme)

-Further information on the individual degree programmes can be found under "Course programme & course catalogue"
+Further information on the individual degree programmes can be found here.

-The study programme is organised in class groups.
+The study programme is organised in classes.
 The Academy is home to a total of twenty-five classes led by professors, each representing an individual approach to the visual arts.
 These classes are complemented by twentytwo excellently equipped study workshops and a large library as well as seminars and lectures in art studies, philosophy and didactics.
 In addition, the cx centre for interdisciplinary studies offers all students of the Academy of Fine Arts interdisciplinary courses on an annually changing theme.
-You can find all the details about these courses and the current course catalogue under "Course programme & Course Catalogue".
+You can find all the details about these courses and the current course catalogue here.

 Based on these three pillars - artistic criticism, craft and technical learning and historical-theoretical orientation - the programme is expanded by over sixty teaching assignments.
 All events - as well as the numerous guest lectures, workshops and excursions - are open to students from all disciplines.
 Under certain conditions, it is also possible to study as a guest student for a maximum of two semesters.
-Further information can be found under "Study organisation - Guest studies".
+Further information can be found here.

 Course programme Article Count: 0